Changes to our services

 When normal business resumes, condensed training will be available to help participants get ready for expeditions.

-Expeditions and training days are cancelled until 31 May 2020.
-Expeditions planned for June and July 2020 will be reviewed in the coming weeks.
+Expeditions and training days are cancelled until 31 August 2020.
+Expeditions planned for September 2020 will be reviewed in the coming weeks.

 We've launched virtual training sessions for all new participants and those who want to start the next level.